ubernomzy/ISY503-Assessment3-NLP/README.md

 To run the interface locally:

-Open the project folder
+Open the project folder\n
-Install the requirements: pip install -r requirements.txt Run the Flask app: python web_app/app.py
+Install the requirements: pip install -r requirements.txt\n Run the Flask app: python web_app/app.py\n
-Open the local browser link: http://127.0.0.1:5000
+Open the local browser link: http://127.0.0.1:5000\n The interface allows users to type a product review, click the Analyse button, and receive a Positive or Negative sentiment result.\n
-The interface allows users to type a product review, click the Analyse button, and receive a Positive or Negative sentiment result.
 The backend is structured to allow the BERT model to be integrated into the prediction function.

 ---